emotion-js/emotion/.changeset/wild-pumas-smash.md

 '@emotion/styled': patch
 ---

-Renamed default export variable for @emotion/styled so it shows up as an automatic import for editors
+Renamed default export variable for `@emotion/styled` to aid inferred names in auto-import completions in IDEs